 The tax-exempt organization should ask each new employee to provide a signed Form W-4 by his or her first day of work.
 This certificate is effective with the first wage payment and lasts until the employee files a new certificate.

-If an employee does not provide the organization with a Form W-4, the organization should withhold tax as if the employee were a single person who has claimed no withholding allowances.
+If an employee does not provide the organization with a Form W-4, the organization should withhold tax as if the employee were a single person with no other adjustments.
 If not enough tax is withheld and the employee has not provided a Form W-4 or has claimed an exemption from withholding, the employee may be subject to penalties.
 An employee who claims exemption from withholding must renew his or her status by filing a new Form W-4 with the employer by February 15 of each year.

 Note: Student status does not automatically exempt the employee from income tax withholding.